 That said, most French Bulldogs that sit like humans would not need surgery.
-As long as your Frenchie doesn’t sit upright each day, there’s actually really nothing stress about.
+As long as your Frenchie doesn’t sit upright each day, there’s actually nothing to stress about.

 My French Bulldog Lays Down Like A Frog/Splooting

-They do this instead of tucking their legs beneath their body like a typical sit or lying position.
+Instead of tucking their legs beneath their body like a typical sit or lying position, they do this.

 So Why Does Your Frenchie Like Looking Like A Frog?